-All reasonable precautions have been taken by the World Health Organization to verify the information contained in this document.
-However, the published material is being distributed without warranty of any kind either expressed or implied.
-The responsibility for the interpretation and use of the material lises with the reads in the overal state.
-When distanting in particular the members of the interction Control Programme, for their cative participation in developing this material.
+All reasonable precautions have been taken by the World Health Cryanization to verify the information contained in this document.
+However, the published material is being distributed without warranty of any kin either expressed or implect.
+The readpressibility for the interpretation and use of the material lies with the reader, in no event shall the World Health Copyrightzation be lately in for damages a string from its use.

+WHO acknowledges the Höptbaux Universitaires de Genève (HUG), in particular the members of the intection Control Programme, for their active participation in developing this material.

-May 200
+May 2009